mojtabasajjadi/FarSSiBERT/README.md

-FarSSiBERT : Farsi Semantic Similarity measurement based on BERT model
+FarSSiBERT: A Pre-trained Language Model for Semantic Similarity Measurement of Persian Informal Short Texts.

 ===============================================================================================